Lake to Sound Trail

 1.5 miles along Des Moines Memorial Drive from S. 156th St to S. Normandy Rd.
 Construction scheduled to complete this February 2017.

-2.1 miles connecting the south terminus of Segment B to the Des Moines Creek Trail at S. 200th St., roughly following the SR509 extension alignment.
-Currently in Preliminary Design.
+Location: 2.2 miles connecting the south terminus of Segment B to the Des Moines Creek Trail at S. 200th St., roughly following the SR509 extension alignment.
+Currently in preliminary design, when completed it will continue extending an important regional trail link.

 Project Manager: Jason Rich